isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

-a local charity that operates a 24 hour wildlife rescue hotline, carries out rehabilitation, repatriation, animal crime investigation, education, outreach and advocacy, in order to create a caring and responsible society where animals are treated with compassion and respect.
+a local charity that operates a 24 hour wildlife rescue hotline, carries out rehabilitation, repatriation, animal crime investigation, education, outreach and advocacy, in order to create a caring and responsible society where animals are treated with compassion and respect.</p>
-<br>Come to our booth to find out how you can act more compassionately towards
+<p>Come to our booth to find out how you can act more compassionately towards
 animals and live in harmony with wildlife in our city in nature.</p>
 </td>
 </tr>